rohany/StandardML-GPU/docs/index.md

 ### Comparing performance of SML libraries

-In paralell to this project, research efforts at CMU have developed a compiler for running Standard ML in parallel on multicore CPU's.
-The Mlton-Spoonhower compiler simillarly implements a sequence library.
+In paralell to this project, research efforts at CMU have developed a compiler for running Standard ML in parallel on multicore CPU's, called the Mlton-Spoonhower compiler.
 Below we also compare our implementation against this well written, parallel `SEQUENCE` implementation for that research, running on 72 cores, though it should be noted we had to run these tests on a different machine bacause of hardware limitations.

-Perhaps even that comparison was not fair, there is an implicit amount of overhead in StandardML that must be maintained whcih can introduce overhead with large computations.
-To get a real taste for the acceleration that our library offers, we now compare our run-time speed to that of Thrust, where a computationaly comperable algorithem can be written independently.
+To take the comparison even further, there is an implicit amount of overhead in StandardML that must be maintained whcih can introduce overhead with large computations.
+To get a real taste for the acceleration that our library offers, we finaly compare our run-time speed to that of Thrust, where a computationaly comperable algorithem can be written independently from SML and assosiated overheads.

 <iframe width="640" height="540" frameborder="1" scrolling="no" src="https://plot.ly/~bhoughton/1.embed"></iframe>

-As we can see, our performance is competitive with Thrust on smaller inputs, and beats out Thrust on larger input sizes, which is a much more fair evaluation of our library.
+As we can see, our performance is competitive across the board, beating out Thrust on larger input sizes, which is a more fair evaluation of our library.

 Additionally, even at 72 cores, a single GTX 1080 handily beats out parallel Standard ML on this parentheses matching problem, even computing the result more effeciently considering performance / watt.
 While there are a lot of low level optimizations that can be made, such as